apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-beta3 (in progress)

+- [bug] JAVA-2028: Use CQL form when parsing UDT types in system tables
 - [improvement] JAVA-1918: Document temporal types
 - [improvement] JAVA-1914: Optimize use of System.nanoTime in CqlRequestHandlerBase
 - [improvement] JAVA-1945: Document corner cases around UDT and tuple attachment